Azure-Samples/active-directory-dotnetcore-daemon-v2/README.md

 The app is a .NET Core 2.1 Console application.
 It gets the list of users in an Azure AD tenant by using `Microsoft Authentication Library (MSAL) Preview for .NET` to acquire a token.

+> There's a newer version of this sample!
+Check it out: https://github.com/azure-samples/ms-identity-dotnetcore-daemon-console
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments

 ## Scenario

 The console application: